near/sdk-docs/docs/zero-to-hero/02-beginner/02-structs-enums.md

 Don't be alarmed if this section feels confusing at this point, but know we'll cover Promises and callbacks later.

 Without getting into detail, a contract may want to make a cross-contract call and "do something" with the return value.
 Sometimes this return value is an object we're expecting, so we can define a struct with the expected fields to capture the value.
-In other programming languages this may be referred to as "casting" or "marshalling" the value.
+In other programming languages this may be referred to as "casting" or "marshaling" the value.

 A real-world example of this might be the [Storage Management standard](https://nomicon.io/Standards/StorageManagement.html), as used in a [fungible token](https://github.com/near-examples/FT).